 What Preparation and Training Do You Need?

-To become an Automotive Painter you should preferably complete your secondary school diploma, particularly with Grade 12 Mathematics and English as well as any related shop courses before entering an apprenticeship of 4560 hours of on-the-job training as well as 240 hours in-school.
-You must successfully complete the required examination to be awarded a Certificate of Qualification.
+To become an Automotive Painter, Grade 12 or the equivalent (GED or ACE) is required under the Ontario College of Trades Apprenticeship Act (2009).
+It would be beneficial to have credits in Grade 12 Mathematics and English as well as any related shop courses before entering an apprenticeship of 4560 hours of on-the-job training as well as 240 hours in-school.
+You must successfully complete the required OCoT written examination to be awarded a Certificate of Qualification.